-Wolverhampton is one of the most densely populated local authority areas in England with 263,700 residents living within its 26.8 square miles boundaries.
+Wolverhampton is one of the most densely populated local authority areas in England with 263,727 residents living within its 26.8 square miles boundaries.
 The latest Indices of Deprivation (2019) show that levels of deprivation in Wolverhampton have fallen since 2015, a change from the 17th most deprived in 2015 to 24th most deprived in 2019 (1 = worst).
 Wolverhampton is also nationally ranked 19th for Employment deprivation, 42nd for Education deprivation with child poverty levels at 29.1%.
 Data shows that deprivation in the city is concentrated in a number of 'hot spots', where the Council is seeking to intervene using a targeted 'place-based' approach.

 The city's demographic profile is changing, as it attracts new residents.
-As a result Wolverhampton's population is projected to increase by 13% (approximately 31,695 residents) between 2018 and 2043.
-The city boasts an ethnically diverse population with 35.5% of residents being of non-white British heritage.
+As a result, Wolverhampton's population is projected to increase by 13% (approximately 32,375 residents) between 2021 and 2043.
+The city boasts an ethnically diverse population with 43.3% of residents being of non-white British heritage.

-Although Wolverhampton has a younger age than the average in England, projections show that the 65+ age group is expected to increase faster than younger cohorts.
+Although Wolverhampton has a younger age than the average in England, projections show that the 65+ age group is predicted to grow by 34.2% between 2021 and 2043 compared to the 0-15 population which is only predicted to grow by 1.2%.
 This will put significant strain on the public sector, specifically the NHS and adult social care, as more people are likely to be admitted to hospital and require long-term care.

-Other significant local data includes relatively high levels of unemployment which has been, exacerbated by the COVID-19 pandemic.
-Wolverhampton is currently ranked second in the country for youth unemployment (18 to 24-year-olds).
-This has been identified as a key priority for the Council with £3.0 million funding being pledged to tackle youth unemployment in the city with partners via Wolves at Work 18-24 programme.
+Other significant local data includes relatively high levels of unemployment across all ages in the city.
+This has been identified as a key priority for the Council with £3.0 million funding pledged for the implementation of an integrated Wolves at Work skills, jobs and careers programme to bring about sustainable positive change.

-The visuals below illustrate the age and sex breakdown of Wolverhampton's population based on the first release of the 2021 Census data.
+The visuals below illustrate the age and sex breakdown of Wolverhampton's population based on the release of the 2021 Census data.